Pula Arena — Roman Amphitheatre

 Arch of the Sergii

-A triumphal arch built in the 1st century BC, marking the entrance to the ancient city.
-One of Pula's most elegant Roman monuments.
+A triumphal arch built in the 1st century BC, marking the entrance to the ancient city and one of Pula's most elegant Roman monuments.

 Forum Square

-The historic heart of Roman Pula, surrounded by classical buildings and lively cafés.
-The perfect spot to soak in the city's atmosphere.
+The historic heart of Roman Pula, surrounded by classical buildings and lively cafés — a good place to feel the city's everyday rhythm.

 Pula Fortress (Kaštel)

-A hilltop fortress offering panoramic views over the city and harbor.
-The fortress houses a historical museum and provides stunning sunset vistas.
+A hilltop fortress offering panoramic views over the city and the harbour.
+The fortress houses a historical museum and is a favourite spot at sunset.

 Book Guided Tours & Experiences in Pula

-Explore Pula's Roman amphitheater and Istrian heritage with guided tours.
+Explore Pula's Roman amphitheatre and Istrian heritage with guided tours.

 Beaches & Nature

-Crystal-clear waters, rocky coves, and nearby island paradise
+Clear waters, rocky coves and a nearby island national park

 Verudela Peninsula

-A popular beach area with rocky coves, pebbled beaches, and excellent swimming spots.
-Multiple beaches to choose from.
+A popular beach area with rocky coves, pebbled beaches and excellent swimming spots, with several beaches to choose from.

 Popular